Skip to content

 ->encryptWithPassword('secret')

-->maxRemoteBackups(7) // Keep the last 7 backups on S3
+->maxRemoteBackups(7) // Keep the last 7 backups on the remote disk

 ->run();